Princess Helena Adelaide of Schleswig-Holstein-Sonderburg-Glücksburg: Married life

-Later life
+World War II

 Princess Helena became very unpopular during World War II because of her sympathy for the German occupation and the Nazi party after the German occupation of Denmark in 1940.
 The Danish resistance movement stated that Princess Helena was the only member of the Danish royal house to have betrayed Denmark: she received and entertained Germans in her home, attended parties hosted by the Germans at Gesandtskab and had been introduced to Danish collaborationists by the Danish noblewoman Ebba Lerche.
 Her actions were so unpopular that, on some occasions, enraged Danes had even broken the windows of her limousine.
 Because of her professed support for the Germans, she was reportedly not on speaking terms with her sons, who were embarrassed by her behaviour.
 Even her husband had taken to avoiding the dining room when she was hosting him.
 One of her own servants, Paul Dall, responsible for setting her table, was a contact of the German Abwehr in Copenhagen, and was after the war judged guilty as a spy.

-On 18 January 1942 she participated in the memorial service for an SS officer, C.E. von Schalburg, who had died on the Russian front, a service which the monarch refused to attend.
+On 18 January 1942, she participated in the memorial service for an SS officer, C.E. von Schalburg, who had died on the Russian front, a service which the monarch refused to attend.
 In 1942, Helena made efforts to convince Prince Knud of Denmark to persuade the monarch to allow Nazi members in to the Danish government.

 Princess Helena is not considered to have been a regular German agent, but rather an informer and a contact on informal basis.
 After the war, owing to Princess Helena being a member of the Royal house, she was not brought to trial, as any punishment was at the discretion of the King.
 He instead exiled her from Denmark on 30 May 1945 and placed under house arrest at the Glücksburg Castle in Germany.

+Last years

 She was allowed to return to Denmark in 1947, when Prince Harald fell gravely ill.
 She stayed with her spouse until his death two years later.
 Prince Harald died on 30 March 1949 in Copenhagen.
 Princess Helena survived her husband by 13 years and died on 30 June 1962 in Hellerup, Denmark.
 She was buried at Roskilde Cathedral.